-PTY Program type (PTY)/Category (CAT) select:
+Program type (PTY)/Category (CAT) select:

-When PTY button is pressed during FM mode, the PTY (CAT) name of the current tuned station is displayed.
-When the PTY (CAT) button is pressed during satellite radio mode (if so equipped), the category name of the current channel is displayed.
-During this time if the PTY data code is zero, or the data is unreadable, the display will show NONE.
+When PTY button is pushed during FM mode, the PTY (CAT) name of the current tuned station is displayed.
+When the PTY (CAT) button is pushed during satellite radio mode (if so equipped), the category name of the current channel is displayed.
+During this time if the PTY data code is zero, or the data is unreadable, the display will show "NONE".